-To evaluate the effect of Sc concentration on the performance of our \AlScN-based nanogenerators, Figure\,\ref{fig4}d shows d$_{33,\mathrm{eff}}$ as a function of Sc content for all processed devices, extracted at 1\,Hz.
-Note that the devices with low Sc content already outperform the AlN-nanowire based devices of our previous work, which we attribute to differences in nanowire morphology and encapsulation method \cite{buatip_acsappl.nanomater._2024}.
-In addition, a strong increase in d$_{33,\mathrm{eff}}$ is observed for the best \AlScN nanowire-based devices (red data points) as a function of Sc content, with a maximum of 8.5\,pC\,N$^{-1}$ at $x=0.32$.
-This value exceeds the piezoelectric coefficient of bulk AlN (5.4\,pC\,N$^{-1}$) \cite{ambacher_j.phys.condens.matter_2002} by nearly a factor of two and approaches that of bulk ZnO (11.7\,pC\,N$^{-1}$)\cite{lu_zincoxidebulkthinfilmsandnanostructures_2006}.
-The increase of the piezoelectric coefficient as a function of Sc content has been reported to result from a decrease in the $c$/$a$ lattice parameter ratio of the ternary alloy, as well as to lattice softening induced by the incorporation of Sc into the wurtzite lattice \cite{ambacher_j.appl.phys._2021,urban_phys.rev.b_2021}.
-For $x>0.35$, d$_{33,\mathrm{eff}}$ starts decreasing, most likely due to the onset of amorphization observed in high--Sc-content nanowire ensembles (cf. Figure \ref{fig2}b), which indicates the structural transition towards the non-piezoelectric rock-salt phase \cite{satoh_j.appl.phys._2022}.
-We attribute the strong scattering in our data to challenges in device processing and measurements, as well as to differences in nanowire length and composition between the center and edge of the 2 inch wafer.
-Yet, the overall trend of our VINGs evidences a strong increase of d$_{33,\mathrm{eff}}$ upon Sc incorporation with an optimum (about $x \approx 0.32$), similar to the thin film case.
-However, the measured charge response remains well-below the values reported for \AlScN layers.
+To evaluate the effect of Sc concentration on the performance of our \AlScN-based nanogenerators, Figure\,\ref{fig4}d compares d$_{33,\mathrm{eff}}$ as a function of Sc content of the processed devices, extracted at 1\,Hz.
+A strong increase in d$_{33,\mathrm{eff}}$ by a factor of three is observed for the \AlScN VINGs compared to binary AlN nanowires, with a maximum of 8.5\,pC\,N$^{-1}$ at $x=0.32$.
+This value exceeds the piezoelectric charge coefficient of bulk AlN (5.4\,pC\,N$^{-1}$) \cite{ambacher_j.phys.condens.matter_2002} by nearly a factor of two and approaches that of bulk ZnO (11.7\,pC\,N$^{-1}$)\cite{lu_zincoxidebulkthinfilmsandnanostructures_2006}.
+The increase of d$_{33,\mathrm{eff}}$ as a function of Sc content has been attributed to a decrease in the $c$/$a$ lattice parameter ratio of the ternary alloy, as well as to lattice softening induced by the incorporation of Sc into the wurtzite lattice \cite{ambacher_j.appl.phys._2021,urban_phys.rev.b_2021}.
+For $x>0.35$, d$_{33,\mathrm{eff}}$ starts decreasing, most likely due to the amorphization observed in high--Sc content nanowire ensembles (cf. Figure \ref{fig2}b), which indicates the onset of the structural transition towards the non-piezoelectric rock-salt phase \cite{satoh_j.appl.phys._2022}.